Labelling and composition requirements for spirit drinks

 Matured

-Certain spirits are traditional to certain countries or regions or have a particular character when produced in those countries or regions.
-Where this is the case the SD is a 'registered geographical indication' (RGI).
+Some spirit drinks are traditional to certain countries or regions, or have a particular character when produced in those countries or regions.
+Where this is the case, the description may be registered as a 'geographical indication' (GI).

-For each RGI there will be a product specification that specifies how the product is to be made, what it can be made from, the alcoholic content, etc and restricts the manufacture of the product to a specific geographical region.
-The specified region can be a country, such as for Irish Poteen, or a specific region within a country, such as for Cornish Cyder Brandy.
+Each GI has a product specification that details how the product is to be made, what it can be made from, the alcoholic content, etc and restricts the manufacture of the product to a specific geographical region.
+The specified region can be a country (such as for Irish Poteen) or a specific region within a country (such as for Cornish Cyder Brandy).

-You can only use the GI if you are complying with the rules on both composition and manufacture, and manufacturing the product within the protected geographical region.
-Therefore, you cannot describe your product as 'Russian Vodka' unless the product is manufactured in Russia.
+You can only use a GI if you are complying with the rules on both composition and manufacture, and manufacturing the product within the protected geographical region.
+Therefore, you cannot describe your product as 'Estonian Vodka' unless the product is manufactured in Estonia.

-You cannot combine an RGI with the words 'like', 'type', 'style', 'made', 'flavour' or any other similar terms unless the product is manufactured within the specified geographical area.
+You cannot combine a GI with the words 'like', 'type', 'style', 'made', 'flavour' or any other similar terms unless the product is manufactured within the specified geographical area.
 For example, 'Russian Style Vodka'.

 You must not mislead the consumer in any way as to the geographical origin of the product, even if you state the true origin on the bottle.
-For example, you cannot use the word 'vodka' on a background made up of the Russian flag unless the product is manufactured in Russia.
+For example, you cannot use the description 'vodka' on a background made up of the Estonian flag unless the product is manufactured in Estonia.

 COMPOSITION OF SPIRIT DRINKS

-If you wish to manufacture a spirit drink covered by an RGI you must comply with the compositional rules contained in the product specification and manufacture the product within the geographical area in the specification.
+If you wish to manufacture a spirit drink covered by a GI, you must comply with the compositional rules contained in the product specification and manufacture the product within the geographical area in the specification.

 If your product does not fall into one of the SDs listed in Annex II, you should apply the following general compositional rules: